sublimemarch/so-you-just-learned/contributing.md

 This resource currently exists as a series of markdown files.
 For more information on Github flavored markdown, check out their [handy guide](https://guides.github.com/features/mastering-markdown/).

+We track discussions and potential additions to the repo via the [issue tracker](https://github.com/stephmarx/so-you-just-learned/issues) on the github repo.
+We [label issues](#issue-lables) in a way that will help you make your first contribution to the project.

-Please be descriptive in your commit messages :)
+When you submit your pull request, please be descriptive in your commit messages and PR titles :)

-Maintainers of the repo will review the resources linked in your pull request.
+Maintainers of the repo will [review](#pull-request-submission-and-review-process) the resources linked in your pull request.
 When your pull request is approved we will squash and merge the commits.

+### Issue Labels

+- `good for new folks`: We welcome new contributors to help with any issue, and we've tagged some issues as specifically being easily approachable for new contributors.
+These might include adding links, fixing typos, or other small changes that don't require lots of discussion.

+- `discussion requested`: This means that someone would like to have a discussion about an issue proposed to the project.
+This might include discussing the best way compassionately tackle a current event or how to approach including a new link, for example.

+## Pull Request Submission and Review Process

+1. When you submit a PR, include any relevant issue numbers either in the title or the PR description.

+2. Assign all of the [maintainers](#maintainers) to the PR to make sure we see it!

+3. When 2/3 of the maintainers approve the pull request, we will merge it in.

-Thank you for your interest in contributing to this project.
-If you found it useful, please share it far and wide.
+**Thank you for your interest in contributing to this project.
+If you found it useful, please share it far and wide.**

-## Core Contributors
+## Maintainers

 - [stephmarx](https://github.com/stephmarx)
 - [cmho](https://github.com/cmho)